ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 .. spacer

-* Account activation is not considered by edX Insights computations.
-A learner who registers a user account and enrolls in a course, but does not activate the user account, is included in all computations as of the date and time of enrollment.
+* Account activation is not considered by the edX Insights computations.
+EdX Insights includes a learner who registers a user account and enrolls in a course, but does not activate the user account, in all computations as of the date and time of enrollment.

 .. _Enrollment Computations: